How to Write Past Due Invoice Letters that Get Paid Fast

 - Run credit checks on high-ticket clients.
 If you are dealing with someone for the first time, it is advisable to learn their business history.
 You should only deal with reputable clients that do not delay payments unnecessarily.

 Friendly Past Due Invoice Letter Templates and Samples

 It is not necessary to draft a unique past due invoice letter for every client.
 You can use a common template for the same.
-These templates are already drafted for you, so you don’t need to worry about its format.
+These templates are already drafted for you, so you don’t need to worry about their format.

 Such overdue invoice letter templates help save a lot of time and effort.
 You can edit the necessary fields.
 Using these templates, you can sound professional while staying focused on your objectives.